 Other Notable Passages

-Alma chapter 60 includes 12 contentious questions in a wartime epistle written by Captain Moroni to the chief judge Pahoran, when the central government was not sufficiently supporting the army.
+Alma chapter 60 includes 12 contentious questions from Captain Moroni to the chief judge Pahoran in a wartime epistle when the central government was not sufficiently supporting the army.
 Moroni was unaware of intrigues in the government which prevented Pahoran from supporting the war, and accuses Pahoran of various degrees of willful neglect.
-Pahoran responds to this wilting verbal assault with meekness, and after explaining the situation to Moroni he writes, “And now, in your epistle you have censured me, but it mattereth not; I am not angry, but do rejoice in the greatness of your heart.”
+Pahoran responds to this wilting verbal assault with meekness, and after explaining the situation to Moroni he writes, “And now, in your epistle you have censured me, but it mattereth not; I am not angry, but do rejoice in the greatness of your heart” (Alma 61:9).

 The final testimonies of Nephi (2 Nephi 31 and 32), Jacob (Jacob 6), and Moroni (Mormon 9) are particularly dense with rhetorical questions.
 Mormon 9:26 contains 5 questions, which is the greatest number of questions within a single verse in the Book of Mormon.
 Note that the verse following these questions contains a wonderful counterbalance of faith and positive exhortation: